AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/migrate-data/delta.md

 ## Migrate data created by third-party extensions

-In the `Delta` mode, the Data Migration Tool migrates data created only by Magento's own modules and is not responsible for the code or extensions made by third-party developers.
-If these extensions created data in the storefront database and the merchant wants to have this data in Magento 2 --- config files of the Data Migration Tool should be created and modified accordingly.
+In the `Delta` mode, the [!DNL Data Migration Tool] migrates data created only by Magento's own modules and is not responsible for the code or extensions made by third-party developers.
+If these extensions created data in the storefront database and the merchant wants to have this data in Magento 2 --- config files of the [!DNL Data Migration Tool] should be created and modified accordingly.

 If an [extension](https://glossary.magento.com/extension) has its own tables, and you need to track their changes for delta migration, follow these steps: